frankenwino/hc_sr04_activated_28byj_48/README.md

 # hc_sr04_activated_28byj_48
-Activates 2BYJ-48 stepper motor with ULN2003 driver board module using an HR-S04 ultrasonic distance sensor.
+Activates 2BYJ-48 stepper motor with ULN2003A driver board module using an HR-SR04 ultrasonic distance sensor.

+I use the stepper motor with a metal arm attached to press a button on a smoke machine when someone is detected by the HR-SR04 sensor.

+## Connecting the 28BJY-48 motor with ULN2003A driver moudle to the Raspberry Pi
+On the ULN2003A board, connect:
+- IN1 to GPIO 6
+- IN2 to GPIO 13
+- IN3 to GPIO 19
+- IN4 to GPIO 26
+- "-" to a GND/Ground pin
+- "+" to a 5V pin

+* *Hint: run **pinout** at the terminal to get a graphical representation of the Pi's GPIO pin numbering layout.* *

 ## Connecting HC-SR04 to the Raspberry Pi
 1. Plug four of your male to female jumper wires into the pins on the HC-SR04 as follows: